 The personal characteristics required for an effective medical device sales representative are those associated with an extroverted personality.

-A sales representative needs to have good verbal skills and willingness to engage with others under any circumstances.
-Customer service as an industry requires strong communication skills, especially in the area of problem solving.
+A sales representative needs to have good verbal skills and a willingness to engage with others under any circumstances.
+Customer service as an industry requires strong communication skills, especially in the area of problem-solving.